jdossgollin/2018-paraguay-floods/README.md

 4. **Analyze** data -- once all the processed data has been created, we're ready for analysis and visualization.
 This step is performed with jupyter notebooks.
 5. **Write** our results -- using a `latex` file in `writeup/`

-Since we're using `make`, a change in our parameters propagates up the chain and causes _only the analysis which depends on that parameter_ to be run.
-Similarly if we update one of our scripts.
+What `make` allows is for us to make changes to our configuration parameters (or to scripts themselves) and re-rurun _only the parts of the analysis that depend on the changed files_.

+We're also liberal about downloading data -- it is better to download more data than is strictly necessary, and then sub-set it, than to repeatedly re-download data (as we learned from experience).
+We download $u$ and $v$ wind globally for every year at our target levels, convert to streamfunction, and save each year and level to file.
+Thus when we change the domains we want to plot, nothing has to change.

 ## Dependencies

-You need access to `conda` and `make`.
+You need access to `conda` for python and `make`.
 It is possible to install python requirements but not recommended.
+By default dependencies are installed when you run code (next section)

 ## Running

 First, download this repository as a `.zip` and unzip it or use `git clone`.
 Next, and __only the first time you are working with this program__ run `make setup`.
-This will use `conda` to install all required python packages in a `conda` environment called `pyfloods`.
+This will create folders to store you data and will use `conda` to install all required python packages in a `conda` environment called `pyfloods`.
 _If you leave and come back later, just run `source activate pyfloods` to activate these packages_.
 Finally, to make all results, run `make output` -- this will download data, run all analysis, and convert all `jupyter` notebooks to `.html` for your browsing convenience.
 It will also put plots in `_figs`.